huntdatacenter/docs/docs/governance/lagtun.md

 [Click here to read our Lagtun resolutions >>](/tingweek/resolutions)
 :::

-### Propose new resolutions
+### New resolutions

-All users are welcome to propose resolutions for the next meeting through their representatives.
+All HUNT Cloud coordinators and users are welcome to propose resolutions for the next meeting through their representatives.
 You can find the representative list in the [resolution documents](/tingweek/resolutions), or you can [contact us](/contact) if you need help identifying your Lagtun representative.
-See [agenda](/tingweek/lagtun/#agenda) for more details.
+See the [agenda](/tingweek/lagtun/#agenda) section for more details.

 ### Consideration